clunion/shardoverse/README.md

 * Hint: [`cargo-audit`](https://rustsec.org/)

 ## Source Styling
-Ok, this is something of a personal matter, and it is different for nearly everyone.
+Ok, this is something of a personal matter, and preferred style/formatting is different for nearly everyone.
-The prefered sourcecode formatting for Shardoverse currently can not achieved
-in the stable Rust build, because some features are considerd unstable in Rust fmt.
+The prefered sourcecode formatting for Shardoverse currently can not be achieved in the stable Rust build, because some of the preferred formatting options are considerd unstable in Rust fmt.

-Perhaps it is possible in nightly Rust builds, but currently a change to nightly is not intended.
+Unstable fmt options can be used in nightly Rust builds, but currently a change of Shardoverse to nightly is not intended.

 ## Performance Profiling
 To investigate: